CVE-2013-7070

 01 // Technical Summary

-Monitorix versions prior to 3.3.1 are vulnerable to a critical command injection flaw.
-This vulnerability allows remote attackers to execute arbitrary commands on the server by injecting malicious shell metacharacters into the HTTP request URI, potentially leading to complete system compromise and data exfiltration.
+Monitorix versions prior to 3.3.1 are vulnerable to a critical remote command execution (RCE) flaw.
+Attackers can leverage this vulnerability to inject and execute arbitrary commands on the server through specially crafted HTTP requests, potentially leading to complete system compromise and data exfiltration.

 02 // Vulnerability Mechanism